perpetualintelligence/docs/docfx_project/articles/pi-cli/intro.md

 > _**Take your app or service to the command line with Unicode support and build your front-end CLI in any language.**_

 # Craftsmanship
 We crafted the `pi-cli` framework to be cross-platform, hosting and deployment agnostic, and fully customizable.
-We strongly believe .NET provides a rich set of [DSL](https://docs.microsoft.com/en-us/visualstudio/modeling/about-domain-specific-languages?view=vs-2022) and [DDD](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/ddd-oriented-microservice) tools and languages, and `pi-cli` directly supports the .NET core, ASP.NET Core, and NET6+ framework.
+We strongly believe .NET provides a rich set of [DSL](https://docs.microsoft.com/en-us/visualstudio/modeling/about-domain-specific-languages?view=vs-2022) and [DDD](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/ddd-oriented-microservice) tools and languages, and `pi-cli` directly supports the .NET (traditional), .NET core, ASP.NET Core, and NET6+ framework.
 Thus it is naturally the defacto standard in developing cross-platform CLI systems for your apps, services, and developer tools in the entire .NET ecosystem.
 It lets enterprises build ground-up CLI terminals or migrate their existing CLI apps and terminals with the modern and scalable micro-services-based architecture.

 > _**In short, if what you want to achieve is doable in the .NET ecosystem, it is possible with `pi-cli`.**_